The Six Core Tools

 Hawthorne Strainer

 The Hawthorne strainer is a flat, disc-shaped strainer with a spring coil around its edge that catches ice chips and other solids.
 It fits over the mouth of a shaker tin and is the standard strainer for shaken cocktails.
-Look for one with a sturdy coil and a comfortable finger rest tab.
+Look for one with a sturdy, closely-wound coil and a comfortable finger rest tab that allows you to gate the opening for better flow control.

-A fine mesh strainer used together with the Hawthorne — a technique called double-straining — removes even smaller particles like citrus pulp and tiny ice chips for a completely smooth drink.
-This is optional but noticeably improves shaken sours and citrus cocktails.
+A fine mesh strainer used together with the Hawthorne — called double-straining — removes even smaller particles like citrus pulp and tiny ice chips for a completely smooth drink.
+This is optional but noticeably improves shaken sours and citrus cocktails, especially when serving guests.

 Bar Spoon

 A bar spoon is a 12-inch spoon with a twisted or spiral handle.
 The twist allows the spoon to rotate smoothly between your fingers as it circles the mixing glass, which is the motion that stirs a cocktail properly.
-Standard kitchen spoons are too short and too wide to stir cocktails effectively.
+Standard kitchen spoons are too short, too wide, and lack the twisted shaft — none of them work well for stirring cocktails.

 Many bar spoons have a weighted or decorative end opposite the bowl, which helps with balance and momentum during stirring.
-Some have a flat disc end that can double as a light muddler.
+Some have a flat disc end that can double as a light muddler for soft ingredients.

 Mixing Glass

-A mixing glass is a heavy, wide-mouthed glass vessel — typically 18-24 oz — used for stirring spirit-forward cocktails.
+A mixing glass is a heavy, wide-mouthed glass vessel — typically 18-24 oz — used for stirring spirit-forward cocktails like the Manhattan, Negroni, and Martini.
 Its mass retains cold well throughout the stirring process.
-A standard pint glass works as a substitute, though it is less efficient.
+A standard pint glass works as a substitute, though it is less efficient because thinner walls allow the vessel temperature to climb faster.

 Muddler